Antiz96/antiz.fr/content/blog/website_workflow.md

 ### CI

 I make my changes *(creating an article, update the theme, add new parameters to the website, etc...)* locally on my computer inside the git repository in the `dev` branch.
-Once the changes are done, I push them to the GitHub repo and I create a `merge request` from the `dev` branch to the `main` one, which triggers a `CI` pipeline:
+Once the changes are done, I push them to the GitHub repository and I create a `merge request` from the `dev` branch to the `main` one, which triggers a `CI` pipeline:

 ![alt_text](../../images/Website_GitHub_MR_CI.png "Website - Merge Request CI Pipeline")